by Lee Foster

 Here are my judgments on five good family reunion sites, some of the best we’ve experienced:

 1. Waimea Plantation Cottages, Kauai, Hawaii.
 We rented a large house, the Manager’s Estate, on this former sugar cane plantation.
 The house had five bedrooms.
 This may have been our best reunion ever.
 We could prepare our feasts, savor the wide lawns, indulge in the peace and quiet.
-Though somewhat rustic, the place had an excellent pool.
+Though somewhat rustic, the place had an excellent pool and large TV.
 We all saw the beautiful Na Pali Coast from a chartered boat.
 Some of us drove to Waimea Canyon and hiked the Kalalau Trail.

 2. House rental at Bodega Bay, California.
 We rented a large, five-bedroom house on the coast, at Bodega Bay, north of San Francisco, from a local entity known as Vacation Rentals USA.
 The house was called the Harbor Master house, 1487 Bay Flat Road.
 We flew kites at Salmon Creek Beach.
 One of our best family hikes ever was a choice three-miler along the Pomo Canyon Trail, showing us both oak woodlands and redwood groves.
 We ate regional seafood at Lucas Wharf in Bodega Bay.